ShawnData/builtwith_api/README.md

   # Additional feature

   You can also plot the Trend data.
-But this feature only works on Databricks.
+But this feature only works on Databricks as it creates a widget for you to select which technology to plot.
   ```
   techs.plot_trend()
   ```